nospaceships/yaraka/README.md

 Yaraka is delivered as an open-source GitHub hosted code repository.
 Included is a Makefile which be used to build an RPM package which in turn can be used to install it on one or more hosts.
-Yaraka is designed to be run in production, to scan all emails sent and received by an organization.
+Yaraka is designed to be run in production, to scan all emails received by an organization.

 [NoSpaceships][nospaceships] has released this project under the terms of the MIT license.
 We intend to continue and enhance this project with a several